 I have spent much of my career involved in research investigating the capabilities, properties, and applications of distributional models trained on large volumes of text, and continued this while at the Winton Centre to explore their applications in characterizing how risk is communicated and perceived.
-I also led on user testing research and evaluation of patient-friendly genetic reports and the NHS: Predict family of prognostic tools.
-See my Google Scholar profile for a list of my most cited papers.
+I also led on user testing research and evaluation of patient-friendly genetic reports and the NHS: Predict family of prognostic tools

 Before this, I was affiliated with the Centre for Research in the Arts, Social Sciences and Humanities, where I worked with distributional approaches to the analysis of large corpora of historical texts, and the University of Memphis Institute for Intelligent Systems, where I investigated what geographical information was latent in simple co-occurrence-based models.